 Tube to Tube and Bar to Bar Weld Cross Sections

 Stainless Steel to Copper - Dissimilar Metal Tube Friction Welding

 High Volume Hydraulic Cylinder Rod to Eyelet Friction Welding

 About American Friction Welding

 American Friction Welding (AFW) is North America’s largest friction welder of dissimilar metals and near-net-shape parts.
 The company uses computer-controlled, direct-drive rotary friction welding to deliver high precision, full-strength penetration welds in the most demanding applications.
-AFW’s 14 friction welding centers create mission-critical parts for the aerospace, agriculture, automotive, drilling, energy, food and beverage, heavy equipment, military, oil and gas, and general industrial industries.
-Dramatic cost savings result by reducing the amount of working material, machining, and surface finishing needed to produce finished metal components.
-AFW operates 24/7 in a 63,000 square foot, climate-controlled ISO 9001:2015 certified facility located in Waukesha, WI, providing subcontract welding services since 1986.
+AFW’s 17 friction welding centers create mission-critical parts for the aerospace, agriculture, automotive, drilling, energy, food and beverage, heavy equipment, military, oil and gas, and general industrial industries.
+Dramatic cost savings result from reducing the working material, machining, and surface finishing needed to produce finished metal components.
+AFW operates 24/7 in a 63,000-square-foot, climate-controlled ISO 9001:2015 certified facility in Waukesha, WI, providing subcontract welding services since 1986.